justin8ty/born2beroot/CHECKLIST.md

 ## Monitoring Script

 - [ ] Ask how script works and inspect the code.
-- [ ] Script content in monitoring .sh
+- [ ] Script content is in monitoring .sh
 	`cd /usr/local/bin && nano monitoring.sh`
 - [ ] What is cron?
 - [ ] How does the script run every 10 minutes from when the server starts?